-So what do you do if your parent insists on refusing external support but still needs to rely very much on you?
+So what do you do if you are caring for elderly relatives who insist on refusing external support but still need to rely very much on you?

-We are happy to provide a free initial consultation for parents and their families who are facing changing circumstances.
-We will not try and persuade – we believe very strongly that our clients should be supported and encouraged to make their own decisions – but we do understand the fears and anxieties that beset elderly people when they need to make changes and how these often prevent people from making decisions, even when they feel that it is the best thing to do.
-Most importantly we can be an independent voice of reason which can help both parents and children understand the problems and take the right course of action to solve them before a crisis hits.
+We at TimeFinders are happy to provide a free initial consultation for parents and their families who are facing changing circumstances.
+We will never try to persuade – independence in old age is very precious and we believe very strongly that our clients should be supported and encouraged to make their own decisions.
+We do, however, understand the fears and anxieties that beset elderly people when they need to make changes and how these often prevent people from making decisions, even when they feel that it is the best thing to do.
+Most importantly, we can be an independent voice of reason, helping both parents and children understand the problems and take the right course of action to solve them before a crisis hits.

 What about Dementia?

-It is sometimes difficult to remember when you are juggling so many responsibilities that your parent has the right to make their own decisions.
+It is sometimes difficult to remember, particularly when you are juggling so many responsibilities, that your parent has the right to make their own decisions.
 You may not agree with them and feel that their decision is wrong.
 You may even consider that their decision shows they no longer have the capacity to make their own decisions.
-However, the Mental Capacity Act 2005 is very clear that an apparently irrational or “wrong” decision does not, by itself, provide evidence of lack of capacity.
+However, the Mental Capacity Act 2005 is very clear – an apparently irrational or “wrong” decision does not, by itself, provide evidence of lack of capacity.

-We are very experienced in working with people at various stages of their dementia journey and their families, attorneys and advisers.
+We are very experienced in working with people living with dementia in all its stages and their families, attorneys and advisers.
 Our sensitive, empowering approach can ease the anxiety that many people in this situation feel.
 We encourage and facilitate our clients to retain as much independence as is possible and to be safe in their individual circumstances.
-By providing a Continuing Support or Oversight service we can help our clients adapt to their changing circumstances.
+By providing Oversight or Continuing Support and Advocacy Services to those needing dementia care, we can help our clients adapt as successfully as possible to their changing circumstances.

 Whatever the situation, TimeFinders provides practical and emotional support to older people and their families in changing circumstances.
 If you are worried about a parent or elderly relative, please call us to arrange an initial free consultation.